KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/brand-kit.md

       <td>
         * If you want every AI-generated image or content asset to strictly follow brand guidelines, you can lock the Brand Kit.
-        * Prompts that conflict with brand settings automatically use the brand-defined option.
-For example, if your Brand Kit defines a red primary color and a user’s prompt requests a blue background, the AI will use the red color.
+        * When prompts include details that differ from your Brand Kit, the AI will automatically follow the Brand Kit settings.
-        * Only admins can unlock or update a locked kit.
+        * Only users with Brand Kit access can unlock or update a locked kit.
       </td>
     </tr>